jagprog5/dev-guide/design.md

 should not be created; it's just adding extra boilerplate and can hinder readability.
 Prefer instead directly calling the functionality.

-### Leaky Abstraction

-Implementation details shouldn't be exposed.
-If they are, then they can't be changed later (someone might be using it!).
-Plus it makes the interface more difficult to use.
-The most useful abstractions handle all cases while requiring the least amount of effort to use.

 ### Exceptions

 Do not use exception.
 There's many